Managing Blood Pressure With Heart-Healthy Nutrients

 Calcium

-Rich in essential nutrients, calcium plays a pivotal role in managing blood pressure and supporting overall health.
+Calcium plays a pivotal role in managing blood pressure and supporting overall health.
 Much like potassium, calcium contributes to blood vessel regulation, aiding in both constriction and relaxation when needed.
 Alongside its crucial role in maintaining strong bones, calcium helps facilitate the release of hormones and enzymes necessary for various bodily functions.

 Studies have highlighted the significance of calcium in blood pressure management, with research indicating a positive correlation between higher calcium intake and lower blood pressure readings.
 While the Recommended Daily Allowance (RDA) for calcium varies based on age and gender, it’s generally recommended for men aged 51 and older to aim for 1,000 to 1,200 mg per day, while women in the same age group should target 1,200 mg per day.